Twelve men are facing charges after soliciting sex during a pair of prostitution stings in Arlington Heights and Waukegan.

 Information about their bonds and next scheduled court dates wasn’t immediately known.

-The web-based sting used a classified advertising website commonly used for prostitution, the Lake County Sheriff’s Office said.
+Several other men were charged for prostitution, the Lake County Sheriff’s Office said.
 The alleged “johns” were taken into custody after showing up at the location and offered cash for sex.

 Evelio Marquez, 55, of Kenosha; Jeremy P. Hoen, 29, of Lakemoor; Luis Lopez-Arellano, 32, of Zion; Raymond Berger, 33, of Lake Villa; Luis E. Cardenas, 48, of Waukegan; Dionicio S. Pott, 37, of Waukegan; and Elmer E. Rosales, 54, of Waukegan were all charged with solicitation of a sexual act, the Lake County Sheriff’s Office said.
 They are all set to appear in court on March 12.